Send the link below via email or IMCopy

 Can you think of an OT passage where a king makes grandiose offers to someone he wishes to favour from his abundant resources?

-Some scholars speak of a kind of ceremonial smashing of a enemy's name inscribed on pottery.
+Some scholars speak of a kind of ceremonial smashing of a enemy's name inscribed on pottery, in what are called 'execration texts'.

 The iron rod is probably meant as an image of royal authority, a sceptre, but could also be a shepherd's rod and/or a makeshift weapon.